aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-npoi/aspose-words-instead-of-npoi/_index.md

 ﻿---
-title: How to Use Aspose.Words Instead of NPOI
+title: How to Use Aspose.Words Instead of NPOI – Aspose.Words for .NET
+articleTitle: How to Use Aspose.Words Instead of NPOI
+linktitle: How to Use Aspose.Words Instead of NPOI
 description: "Learn how to download and install Aspose.Words for .NET and what prerequisites have to be met to work with Aspose.Words instead of NPOI."
 type: docs
 weight: 5